maybebyte/anthesis/selfhosting.md

 developers and end users.
 You're the product when you run proprietary software.

 Migration can be difficult.
-That difficulty is intended, as <abbr title="Digital Rights Management">DRM</abbr> is meant to lock you in.
+That difficulty is intended, as DRM is meant to lock you in.
 It doesn't help that proprietary software is used by friends, work, and school, or even required by the last two.
 Despite that, I highly encourage you to explore free alternatives to proprietary